Tombstone01/Introduction-to-java-programming/001/README.md

 # Simple java applications.

-- This applications will determine the number of arguments passed to it.
+## Description
+ This application return a list of arguments passed into the program.
+If there are no arguments, it return 0.

+## Inputs.

+Arguments (options).

+## Output.

+A list of programs passed into the pograms.